Electricity

 Share

-Slovenia’s operator of the combined transmission and distribution network ELES has signed a memorandum of understanding and entered into a strategic partnership with energy equipment and advanced energy solutions company Siemens Energy.
+ELES, the combined transmission and distribution system operator of the Republic of Slovenia, has signed a memorandum of understanding and entered into a strategic partnership with Siemens Energy to develop advanced digital technologies and smart solutions for the electricity grids.

-As part of the partnership, the two companies would develop a new digital world, augmented and virtual reality, as well as robots for inspections of distribution substations.
-They will also work on advanced solutions for sensor monitoring of energy infrastructure and create digital twins of high-voltage transmission lines and distribution substations, according to the announcement.
+As part of the partnership, the two companies plan to develop a new digital world, augmented and virtual reality, and robots for inspections of distribution substations.
+According to the announcement, they will also work on advanced solutions for sensor monitoring of energy infrastructure and create digital twins of high-voltage transmission lines and distribution substations.

 ELES and Siemens Energy intend to contribute to reducing the carbon footprint by developing advanced solutions, ELES said.